OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 is not explicitly linked at build time to any of the CPython library.
-When GDAL will need to run Python code, it will first determine if the Python interpreter is loaded in the current process (which is the case if the program is a Python interpreter itself, or if another program, e.g. QGIS, has already loaded the CPython library).
+When GDAL will need to run Python code, it will first determine if the Python interpreter is loaded in the current process (which is the case if the program is a Python interpreter itself, or if another program, e.g., QGIS, has already loaded the CPython library).
 Otherwise it will look if the :config:`PYTHONSO` configuration option is defined.
 This option can be set to point to the name of the Python library to use, either as a shortname like "libpython3.10.so" if it is accessible through